PrzemekGrygiel/nfv-test-uscase/README.md

 cd nfv-test-uscase
 ```
 There are two scenarios of the use case:

-DPDK with IPv4 in the directory: /dpdk-ipv4
+DPDK with IPv4 in the directory: **/dpdk-ipv4**

-DPDK with IPv4 and IPv6 in the directory:dpdk-dualstack
+DPDK with IPv4 and IPv6 in the directory: **dpdk-dualstack**

-In the directory /licenses there are files for vSRX and vMX licensces, please provide yours licenses there.
+In the directory **/licenses** there are files for vSRX and vMX licensces, please provide yours licenses there.

 Before run the heat creation please provide informations according to yours enviroment in vnf-test.env.
 Please take into account that "mgmt_net" need to be created before run and FQ Name provided as in the example.
 Once all data provided, run the stack creation.

 ```